gbouras13/WGS_TCGA_Kraken_Pipeline/README.md

 **This is a Work in Progress.**

-* This is not TCGA specific, but it does require WGS reads mapped against a host genome - it should work for all non bacterial/virus hosts.
+* This pipeline is not actually TCGA specific, but it does require as input WGS short reads reads mapped against a host genome in .bam format - it should actually work for all non bacterial/virus hosts.
-* Some code (namely, the sample parsing in samples.smk and fastp.smk) has been borrowed and modified from https://github.com/shandley/hecatomb.
+* Some code (namely, the sample parsing in samples.smk and decontamination in fastp.smk) has been borrowed and modified from https://github.com/shandley/hecatomb.
 * The only input required are the relevant Bam files, which all must be placed in a certain directory specified as "Bams"
 * Only software requirement is conda, and that snakemake be in the $PATH.
 The rest of the required programs should install via conda
 * extract_reads.py has been taken from KrakenTools https://github.com/jenniferlu717/KrakenTools#extract_kraken_readspy